 Where Stress-Strain Curves Are Used

-They also matter in physics and early engineering courses because they connect force, area, deformation, elasticity, and permanent change in one picture.
+These curves drive materials testing, structural design, manufacturing, and failure analysis, helping engineers compare stiffness, strength, ductility, and toughness when choosing a material.
+They also anchor physics and early engineering courses because they connect force, area, deformation, elasticity, and permanent change in one picture.

 Need help with a problem?